microsoft/DeepSpeed/blogs/deepspeed-fp6/03-05-2024/README.md

 We assessed the LLaMA-70b model's serving performance using FP6 quantization on two A100 GPUs-80G, achieving a *1.5x* decrease in inference latency and a *3.5x* increase in inference throughput compared to the FP16 baseline.
 FP6 quantization offers two key benefits for model inference: it enables the deployment of large language models (LLMs) on fewer GPUs—for instance, LLaMA-70b fits on a single A100-80G GPU with FP6, versus at least two GPUs required for the FP16 baseline.
 Additionally, it significantly accelerates linear layers in memory-bound scenarios, common in LLM inference.
 Moreover, FP6 quantization reduces GPU memory requirements for model weights, allowing for more queries to be served simultaneously, leading to higher serving throughputs.

 Our system demonstrates exceptional efficiency in handling long generation sequences.
-As illustrated in Figure 2, for generation lengths surpassing the prompt length, our system exhibits a notable performance superiority.
+As illustrated in Figure 1, for generation lengths surpassing the prompt length, our system exhibits a notable performance superiority.
 The disparity in performance between FP6 and the FP16 baseline widens with the extension of the generation sequence length.
 This trend is primarily attributed to the inference process becoming increasingly memory-constrained as the decoding length expands, favoring our weight-quantized GPU kernels by facilitating greater kernel speed enhancements relative to the FP16 baseline.
-It's important to highlight two factors contributing to the increased memory constraints in longer decoding scenarios.
-Firstly, the memory usage for the KV cache escalates with the sequence length, reducing the feasible batch sizes and leading to memory-bound General Matrix Multiply (GEMM) operations.
-Secondly, within the context of DeepSpeed-FastGen's prefill-decoding-mixed-batch technique, scenarios involving extended token generation encounter a reduction in prefill-chunks available for mixing with decodings.
+It is important to highlight two factors contributing to the increased memory constraints in longer decoding scenarios.
+ - Firstly, the memory usage for the KV cache escalates with the sequence length, reducing the feasible batch sizes and leading to memory-bound General Matrix Multiply (GEMM) operations.
+ - Secondly, within the context of DeepSpeed-FastGen's prefill-decoding-mixed-batch technique, scenarios involving extended token generation encounter a reduction in prefill-chunks available for mixing with decodings.
 This results in a higher frequency of batches dedicated solely to decodings, further intensifying the memory-bound conditions.

 <p align="center">
   <img src="./assets/servingllm/100-250.png" alt="Caption1" width="30%">